UC Davis will face SIUE, Loyola Chicago and Portland State; all games will tip at 3 p.m.

 Chris Davis, formerly an assistant coach and recruiting coordinator at Providence College in the Big East Conference, enters his fifth season with the Aggies this year.

 Davis, who is involved in all aspects of UC Davis' program, brings more than 25 years of coaching experience to the Aggies.
 Under his tutelage, teams from his previous schools earned two NCAA Tournament bids, and another two invitations to the National Invitation Tournament.

-UC Davis head coach Jim Les noted Davis' expertise as an expert recruiter and assistant when he said while announcing his addition to the Aggie program"Chris brings a wealth of experience and success to our staff.
+UC Davis head coach Jim Les noted Davis' expertise as a recruiter and assistant when he said, while announcing his addition to the program, "Chris brings a wealth of experience and success to our staff.
 Having competed against Chris in the Missouri Valley Conference, I always respected his work ethic, recruiting prowess, and high basketball IQ.
 We are fortunate to have him join our staff and expect him to have a big impact in all aspects of our program."

 Drake finished its historic season with a 28-5 record, was ranked as high as No. 14 by the Associated Press and earned the school's first NCAA Tournament bid since 1971.